 Matthew S. Wild

-Matt also has represented clients in significant and varied commercial cases, including as sole trial counsel.
+Matt also has represented clients in significant and varied commercial litigation, including banking, consumer protection, director and officer liability, partnership, securities, shareholder derivative and unfair competition claims.

 Education: